Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/navigation.rst

    when in perspective mode :menuselection:`View --> Frame Selected`.

-.. _3dview-nav-zoom-border:
+.. _3dview-nav-zoom-region:

-Zoom Border
+Zoom Region
 -----------

 .. admonition:: Reference
    :class: refbox

    :Mode:      All modes
-   :Menu:      :menuselection:`View --> Navigation --> Zoom Border`
+   :Menu:      :menuselection:`View --> Navigation --> Zoom Region...`
    :Hotkey:    :kbd:`Shift-B`

-The *Zoom Border* tool allows you to specify a rectangular region and zoom in so that the region fills the 3D View.
+The *Zoom Region* tool allows you to specify a rectangular region and zoom in so that the region fills the 3D View.

 You can access this through via the shortcut :kbd:`Shift-B`,